 Postmodernism and the Difference Between Art and Garbage at Toronto's Nuit Blanche

-Nuit Blanche is an annual all-night art festival that transforms Toronto from a city where not much happens after two in the morning into a city where all sorts of things happen after two in the morning.
-Parking garages become art galleries, buildings become surfaces for projectors, and people who are normally at home sober are out on the streets getting wasted and filling themselves with street vendor hot dogs.
-We sent our intern Sam out to ask a bunch of people about postmodernism, and our other intern Brad to jot down to the important differences between garbage on the street and officially sanctioned festival art.
+Nuit Blanche is an annual all-night art festival that transforms Toronto from a city where not much happens after two in the morning, into a city where all sorts of things happen after two in the morning.
+Parking garages become art galleries, buildings become surfaces for projectors, and people who are normally at home sober are out on the streets getting wasted and filling themselves with street vendor hot-dogs.
+We sent our intern Sam out to ask a bunch of people about postmodernism, and our other intern Brad got down to the important question of what the difference between garbage on the street and officially sanctioned festival art really is.
 Both of them were dicks about it.
 Watch Sam above and read Brad below.

 Winner: Photo on a tree.

 Someone told me that the smashed car was part of a project curated by Douglas Coupland.
 It was actually pretty neat.
 The car looked like my grandmother’s car from the 80s and made me think about how time moves forward and things change and people change and how I’m standing around at an art festival looking at a smashed up car.
 That made me nostalgic and weirdly disllusioned.